JohannesHaubner/ShapeOpt/README.md

 ```
 (FFC Compiler seems to get stuck in the beginning, cancelling when this happens and restarting the simulation seems to fix this.)

-To obtain the tables and figures we ran (in current version of repository at a preliminary and yet non-tested stage)
+To obtain the tables and figures we ran (with setting the corresponding options to True in the script)
 ```
-python3 /example/FSI/visualize.py
+mpiexec -n 4 python3 /example/FSI/visualize.py
 ```

 ### HPC Clusters